intel-analytics/ipex-llm/docs/docs/ProgrammingGuide/rayonspark.md

 5) Start `python` and then execute the following example.

-- Create a SparkContext on yarn:
+- Create a SparkContext on yarn, only __yarn-client mode__ is supported for now:

 ```python
 from zoo import init_spark_on_yarn